osharuda/home-lab-easy-kit/README.md

 ./customize.sh <JSON configuration file>
 ```

 Inspect the output for warnings and errors.
 If successful you may follow to the next [section](#Building-and-flashing-firmware).
 If JSON configuration file describes configuration that has conflicts, mistakes or can't be implemented than corresponding error will be shown.
 Errors and warnings may have different nature, for example if JSON configuration file uses the same GPIO pin for different purposes, the error will be thrown.
-Possibly, you will have to refer to the MCU documentation in oreder to understand and fix them correctly.
+Possibly, you will have to refer to the MCU documentation in order to understand and fix them correctly.

 ## Building and flashing firmware